-Het Nieuwe Instituut launches the exhibition and lecture series Screen Spaces, a geography of moving image in New York.
-The program explores video and time-based media, including net art, set-design, animation, video, reportage, music videos, television, CCTV, and social media channels, as sites of reality production and circulation.
+From 1 to 7 December 2018 the exhibition and lecture series Screen Spaces, a geography of moving image was held in New York.
+The program explored video and time-based media, including net art, set-design, animation, video, reportage, music videos, television, CCTV, and social media channels, as sites of reality production and circulation.
 By examining the material, spatial and political dimensions of the space of the screen and the territories it mediates, Screen Spaces aims to unveil the identities, ideologies and imaginaries that inform video culture today.

-Responding to the relationship between video and the construction of the public sphere, Screen Spaces will present ten site-specific installations in Lower Manhattan, and takes place at Anthology Film Archives, Are.na, the Bamboo Garden, Baxter St at The Camera Club of New York, the Emily Harvey Foundation, MATHEW NYC, Rhizome at ON CANAL, Seward Educational Campus, Spring Mart Bodega, and Whooden Collective.
-Free and open to the public, Screen Spaces will transform its sites into temporal, urban viewing, recording and broadcasting stations, and nodes in a scrolling geography across the city.
+Responding to the relationship between video and the construction of the public sphere, Screen Spaces presented ten site-specific installations in Lower Manhattan, and took place at Anthology Film Archives, Are.na, the Bamboo Garden, Baxter St. at The Camera Club of New York, the Emily Harvey Foundation, MATHEW NYC, Rhizome at ON CANAL, Seward Educational Campus, Spring Mart Bodega, and Whooden Collective.
+Free and open to the public, Screen Spaces transformed its sites into temporal, urban viewing, recording and broadcasting stations, and nodes in a scrolling geography across the city.

 For the Record